risc0/risc0/website/src/pages/litepaper.md

 - A proving system that directly integrates into any smart contract or chain
 - A universal rollup that distributes any computations proven on Bonsai to every chain

-### Zero-Knowledge Proofs For Every Chain And Application
+### Zero-Knowledge Proofs for Every Chain And Application

 Bonsai allows for zero-knowledge proofs to be built into the entire web3 ecosystem by acting as an independent zero-knowledge proving network that chains and dApps can call from smart contracts or validators to generate zero-knowledge proofs.
 The proofs are then posted onto blockchains such as Ethereum, zero-knowledge L2s, app chains, and L1s.
 This enables verifiable off-chain compute; applications can rely on Bonsai for the majority of their smart contract logic and state change calculations without the use of a blockchain VM (EVM).
 The state changes and smart contract execution are fully verified by Bonsai’s ZK proofs which are posted on-chain.
 The resulting smart contract is more compact, functional, and gas efficient.